What is the problem with Bangalore lakes?

 The new peer review titled "‘The devil is in the detail’: Peer-review of the Wildlife Conservation Plan by the Wildlife Institute of India for the Etalin Hydro power Project, Dibang Valley" was published in the Zoo's Print journal.

-peer-review of the Technical Report prepared by the Wildlife Institute of India (WII).
+A group of Indian scientists from diverse disciplines, many with research experience in northeastern India, including the Dibang Valley in Arunachal Pradesh conducted a peer-review of the Technical Report prepared by the Wildlife Institute of India (WII).
 The Technical Report concerned with the Wildlife Conservation plan for the impact zone of Etalin HEP project.
 It was prepared in response to the Forest Advisory Committee’s (FAC) recommendation to conduct "a multiple season replicate study on biodiversity assessment of 3097 MW Etalin Hydroelectric project in Dibang Valley, Arunachal Pradesh.

 The contributors to the peer review are Chintan Sheth, M. Firoz Ahmed, Sayan Banerjee, Neelesh Dahanukar, Shashank Dalvi, Aparajita Datta, Anirban Datta Roy, Khyanjeet Gogoi, Monsoonjyoti Gogoi, Shantanu Joshi, Arjun Kamdar, Jagdish Krishnaswamy, Manish Kumar, Rohan K. Menzies, Sanjay Molur, Shomita Mukherjee, Rohit Naniwadekar, Sahil Nijhawan, Rajeev Raghavan, Megha Rao, Jayanta Kumar Roy, Narayan Sharma, Anindya Sinha, Umesh Srinivasan, Krishnapriya Tamma, Chihi Umbrey, Nandini Velho, Ashwin Viswanathan & Rameshori Yumnam.